+It was a small green foot, but it was workable.
 And it would probably grow into a much larger foot.

-The envy of any passing alligator he thought, many toes but that wasn't bad, and he had really gloomily.
+The envy of any passing alligator he thought, gloomily.
 Bill did not stop to consider the miracle that man's ability to do this represented.
 By any standard it was an act of genius.
 A little useless, perhaps, but genius all the same.
 But this was lost on Bill who, like many before him, was mad as hell.